peldax/SimplePHPGallery/README.md

 1. Download the sources and upload them to your server.
 2. Create a directory named "cache" (for cached thumbnails) and "album" (for your images) in the same folder.
-3. Copy your pictures/directories into the "album" folder.
+3. Copy your pictures/directories into the "album" folder (album/year/month/folder/image).

 ## How to customize